goderich/dissertation/dissertation.md

 Some Squliq consonants have a limited distribution.
 The phoneme /x/ cannot occur word-initially [@li1981, p.
 239].
 The phonemes /b/ and /g/ cannot occur word-finally, and neither can the quasi-phoneme /z/ [@li1981, p.
 240]. @li1981 also claimed that /r/ was disallowed in word-final position in Squliq, but Huang [-@huang2006a, p.
 64] listed several counterexamples with word-final /r/ in Taoshan Squliq.
 Even though /r/ can appear word-finally, it is extremely rare in this position, and is replaced with /l/ by some speakers.

-The voiceless dental plosive /t/ is affricatized before a high front vowel /i/ or the corresponding glide /y/, as seen in @tbl:squliq-t-affrication.
+The voiceless dental plosive /t/ is affricated before a high front vowel /i/ or the corresponding glide /y/, as seen in @tbl:squliq-t-affrication.

 : Affrication of /t/ in Squliq {#tbl:squliq-t-affrication}